Tanjava/RPSLS/README.md

 Google DevTools was used to test different devices and screen resolutions.

-All buttons functioned as expected.
+All buttons functioned as expected, as did the game itself.

 ## Validator Testing